oasis-tcs/csaf/extension/README.md

 The TC maintains four authoritative lists that govern which extensions may be used and how:

-- **Official extensions.** The list of extensions maintained by the TC and hosted at `extension.csaf.dev`.
+- **Official extensions.** The list of extensions maintained by the TC and hosted at `extensions.csaf.dev`.
 - **Registered extensions.** The list of registered extensions.
 - **Deprecated extensions.** Extensions that MAY still be used, but whose support is scheduled for removal in the near future.
 Authors SHOULD migrate away from a deprecated extension to CSAF Core or to a current extension.
 - **Deny-listed extensions.** Extensions that MUST NOT be used, for example because an official property now conveys the same information.

-The TC is free to place any extension, including experimental ones, on any of these lists.
+All lists are hosted at `extensions.csaf.dev`.
+The TC is free to place any extension, including experimental or non-conforming ones, on lists 3 and 4.

+An extension change controller MAY request to put its extension at any point on list 3 or 4.
+An extension change controller MAY submit its extension for registration.
+For lists 1 and 2, the process is described in [Review and Approval)[#Review-and-Approval).

 ## Extension Registry